shailamusharoff/sex-bias-inference/README.md

 - `source .venv/bin/activate` to activate the venv
 - `uv pip install -r requirements.txt` to install the requirements
 - Build ms with ` cd vendor/msdir && ./clms && cp ms ../../.venv/bin/ms && cd ../..` and check the install with `which ms` (should point to the location of this repo which contains .venv/bin/ms if the install worked)
-- run `python examples/run_bottleneck_example.py` to run an example with a male-biased bottleneck (80% males, 20% females).
+- run `python examples/run_bottleneck_example.py` to run an example with a male-biased bottleneck (proportion of females 0.2) and no sex-bias outside the bottleneck (proportion of females 0.5).

 ## Brief Documentation
 This section is an overview of the structure of this repo.
 More detailed documentation can be found in comments around specified functions and by looking in `./examples`, and the paper cited above contains a full description of the method.